CNA-Tech/PKS-Ninja/LabGuides/IntroToHelm-HE4490/readme.md

 <img src="images/helm_delete.png">
 </details>

+5.5 Enter the command `helm list` to find the name helm assigned to your deployment

+5.6 Enter the command `helm status deploymentName` using the deployment name from the output of the helm list command

 ## Summary
 From this guide, you should be able to deploy Helm/Tiller to your PKS K8s clusters including clusters leveraging RBAC.
 You now know how to install a Helm chart, view the running Helm releases, and delete them as well.